microsoft/moaw/workshops/fabric-e2e-rag/workshop.md

 <div class="info" data-title="Note">

-  > The Azure Open AI deployment also includes the deployment of the ***gpt-4*** and ***text-embedding-ada-002 models***
+  > The Azure Open AI deployment also includes the deployment of the ***gpt-4 model***
 </div>

 ---

 # Loading and Preprocessing PDF Documents

-In this section, we'll load the PDF document into a spark dataframe then read the documents using the Azure AI Document Intelligence in Azure AI Services.
+In this section, we'll perform the following steps:

+- Load the PDF document into a Spark DataFrame.
+- Read the documents using the Azure AI Document Intelligence in Azure AI Services.
-After extracting the text from the PDF documents, we'll use SynapseML to split the documents into chunks.
-The document is split into chunks to allow for more granular representation and processing of the document content.
+- Extract the text from the PDF documents.
+- Use SynapseML to split the documents into chunks for more granular representation and processing of the document content.

+## Setting up the Environment

 To begin with [create a Lakehouse](https://learn.microsoft.com/en-us/fabric/data-engineering/tutorial-build-lakehouse#create-a-lakehouse?WT.mc_id=data-114676-jndemenge) in your Microsoft Fabric workspace.
 Next in the Data Engineering workload create a new Notebook to continue.